 On November 13, 52 people attended a virtual public information session.
 The project team presented information and answered questions about upcoming improvements to community recreation facilities at Kew Gardens, including state-of-good-repair improvements and a proposed new ice-skating trail.
 A poll was conducted during the meeting where 38 people were in favour of a new skating trail, two people were opposed and six people were undecided.

-In this phase, the project team will collect feedback to develop a vision statement and guiding principles for the new skating trail, which will inform the development of design options in Community Engagement Phase 2.
+In this phase, the project team will collect ideas for the new skating trail from the community, which will inform the development of a design option in Community Engagement Phase 2.

 In this phase, the project team will work off the outcomes of Community Engagement Phase 1 to develop design options for the new skating trail.
 These will be presented to the community for feedback.